yashthipsay/Forta_Bots_Challenges/Challenge-3/README.md

 ## Alerts

-This agent can fire the following alerts:
+This bot can fire the following alerts:

 - L1-ESCROW
   - Fired when the L1 escrow balance for a specific L2 network (Optimism or Arbitrum) is less than the total DAI supply on that L2 network